kimptoc/wowactivityfeed/readme.txt

 - home page - show all (?) registered and last 20 (?) changes across all. page background of faded (random) warcraft poster -- and number of armory calls made

+- are we doing the achievements rejig for guilds?

 BUGS
 maybe....